dalinel/Color_Detection/README.md

 # Color Detection For Collision Avoidance

+This program is a color detection program for collision avoidance.
+An integrated version with an active node is avaible on the obstacle_detection_with_lidar branch.

 ##Setup

-This program is a color detection program for collision avoidance.
-An integrated version with an active node is avaible on the obstacle_detection branch.

 ###Requirements:

 	*opencv 3.0.
 Should work with other older versions or with opencv 3.1.

 ###Install:

 	*cd "path to the Color_Detection dir"
 	*If you don't have a usb webcam change port to 0 in main.cpp line 6 *mkdir build